reframe-hpc/reframe/_sources/index.rst.txt

 The framework will load the test and will send it down a well-defined pipeline that will take care of its execution.
 The stages of this pipeline take care of all the system interaction details, such as programming environment switching, compilation, job submission, job status query, sanity checking and performance assessment.

-Reframe also offers a high-level and flexible abstraction for writing sanity and performance checks for your regression tests, without having to care about the details of parsing output files, searching for patterns and testing against reference values for different systems.
+ReFrame also offers a high-level and flexible abstraction for writing sanity and performance checks for your regression tests, without having to care about the details of parsing output files, searching for patterns and testing against reference values for different systems.

 Writing system regression tests in a high-level modern programming language, like Python, poses a great advantage in organizing and maintaining the tests.
 Users can create their own test hierarchies or test factories for generating multiple tests at the same time and they can also customize them in a simple and expressive way.

-For versions 2.6.1 and older, please refer to `this documentation </_old/index.html>`__.
+For versions 2.6.1 and older, please refer to `this documentation <_old/index.html>`__.

 Use Cases
 =========